Skip to main content

 New Jersey is also a no-fault insurance state.
 This means that regardless of who is at fault for the accident, your own insurance company will cover your medical expenses, up to your policy’s limits.
 However, if your injuries are severe or meet certain criteria, you may be eligible to step outside the no-fault system and pursue a liability claim against the at-fault driver.

-What Are The Types of Car Accident Cases in New Jersey
+Common Types of Car Accident Cases

 Car accidents in New Jersey can take various forms, each with its own set of legal considerations.
-Below is a list of common types of car accident cases that occur in the state:
+Below is a list of common types of car accident cases that occur in the state.

 These accidents, characterized by one car hitting another from behind, are not only common but also highlight the importance of maintaining a safe following distance.
 Liability typically rests with the driver who failed to stop in time, often due to distraction, speeding, or adverse weather conditions.
 These collisions can range from minor fender benders to severe crashes, depending on the speed at impact and other circumstances.